 Here’s where personal preference rules.
 I don’t have a definitive answer for you, except to let you know that our favorite is pecan.
 Use whatever you’re accustomed to; hickory, oak, cherry, apple, mesquite.
 I truly don’t think you can go wrong here!
 I prefer lighter, sweeter woods like pecan, cherry and apple.

-What to Serve with Smoked Turkey
+Side Dishes To Serve with Smoked Turkey

 Here are a few of my favorite side dishes!